CARC has confirmed the topic for this year's annual international workshop.

 'Art under the Seleukid Empire: New Perspectives' will take place on 28-29 September 2023, with an in-person audience at Wolfson College Oxford and online via Zoom.
 An international line-up of speakers will lead a hybrid conversation about the character of art under the rule of the Hellenistic Seleukid dynasty, which extended at times from the Mediterranean to the Indus.
 We will think afresh about the character of Seleukid art, the extent to which it can be defined as an entity, and the new light cast by ongoing archaeological discoveries.

-The workshop is being developed in collaboration with Dr Rachel Wood and kind support from Tony Michaels.
+The workshop has been organized in collaboration with Dr Rachel Wood and with the kind support from Tony Michaels and Wolfson College Oxford.

 [Photo: Hellenistic figurine from Seleukia on the Tigris, Iraq Museum, Baghdad (Osama Shukir Muhammed Amin CC BY-SA 4.0 wikimedia)]